benjaminxscott/goldlist/README.md

 A place to list Jeff Goldblum memorablilia for sale

 TODO

-- write helper functions w/ sqlalchemy to add/edit item {name, category, desc, price}
 - user auth
-- JSON results for all items (and a single one)
+- JSON results for all items or single entry
-- bootstrappy front end
 - use db_seed to wipe and build DB for deployment
-- fancy logo from squarespace.com/logo
-- hilarious pictures and desc from movies